victorhu3/Webots-Blockly/README.md

-Webots-Blockly is an extension for the Webots simulation platform that allows for drag-and-drop programming.
+Webots-Blockly is an extension for the Webots simulation platform that allows for drag-and-drop programming using Google's Blockly library.
 All documentation is in the "documentation" folder.

 ![](documentation/img.PNG)